kettek/staxie/README.md

 # Staxie
 This is a WIP sprite/pixel editor designed to be used to create **sprite stacks**.
-Sprite stacks are simply 2D layers that make up a pseudo-3D object by rendering each 2D layer at a slight vertical offset, thereby creating the illusion of depth.
-This sprite stack can then be rotated, shaded per layer, and more.
+Sprite stacks are simply 2D slices that make up a pseudo-3D object by rendering each 2D slice at a slight vertical offset, thereby creating the illusion of depth.
+This sprite stack can then be rotated, shaded per slice, and more.

 ![tank sprite stack](tank.gif)